sosnus/pinger/README.md

 * `VTIME` - delay in seconds, for example `5`
 * `VNAME` - name of this service (used in logs) for example `GOOGLE.COM`
 * `VURL` - ping url, for example `google.com` or `http://google.com`

+## TODO
+* try again if problem with curl
+* what with error "curl: (6) Could not resolve host: mws02-50458.wykr.es"